dhimmel/blog/content/posts/2020-10-20_long-trail-maps/long-trail-maps.md

 Guthook is made by hikers for hikers.
 But its database of routes and POIs is proprietary.
-Leaving a comment, or suggesting a new POI, on Guthook is sharing that information only with customers of Guthook, rather than society at large.
+Leaving a comment or suggesting a new POI is sharing that information only with customers of Guthook, rather than society at large.

 <!--